 Instructions

-- Place strawberries, rhubarb, ½ cup sugar and orange zest in a 8x8-inch baking dish.
-In a small measuring cup dissolve cornstarch in orange juice and combine with the fruit in the baking dish.
+- Place strawberries, rhubarb, ½ cup sugar and orange zest in a 8x8-inch square baking dish.
+In a small bowl dissolve cornstarch in orange juice and combine with the fruit in the baking dish.

-- In a medium bowl whisk together flour, remaining ¼ cup white sugar, brown sugar, salt and oats.
-Start by adding 4 tablespoons melted coconut oil and work into crumbs by hand.
-Add more melted coconut oil as needed, one tablespoon at a time.
+- In a medium bowl whisk together flour, brown sugar, salt and oats.
+Add melted coconut oil and work into crumbs by hand.

-- Spread the crumb over the fruit mix and sprinkle sliced almonds on top.
+- Spread the crumb mixture over the rhubarb and strawberry mix.
+Sprinkle sliced almonds on top.
 Bake for 1 hour until golden brown.

-- Serve warm with ice-cream or whipped cream.
+- Serve warm with scoops of vanilla ice cream or whipped cream.

 I believe the best way to eat any fruit crisp is while it is still warm and topped with a scoop of freshly churned vanilla ice cream.
 Don't know how to make homemade ice cream?
 Check out my ice cream maker review post here.